UNT Health Fort Worth: TechFW Acceleration Lab

 The TechFW Acceleration Lab opened in 2008 to provide laboratory space for TechFW clients needing wet labs in addition to their offices.
 The partnership between HSC and TechFW has granted clients of TechFW access to six wet labs and other resources at the university to leverage their development of new medical devices, novel discovery tools for health and pharmaceutical research, and other life science innovations.

 School of Public Health

 The School of Public Health, founded in 1999, confers a doctoral professional degree in Public Health Sciences and master's degrees in Public Health, Health Administration, and Public Health Sciences.
 The school also has graduate certification programs in Public Health and Healthcare Management.

 School of Health Professions

 The School of Health Professions, founded in 2004, confers a doctoral professional degree in Physical Therapy (DPT) and master's degrees in Physician Assistant Studies and Lifestyle Health Sciences & Coaching.
 The school also has a graduate certification program in Genetics and Genomics.

-Techstars Physical Health Accelerator

-In 2022, HSC received $4.8 million in funding from Tarrant County and City of Fort Worth to start a physical therapy-focused accelerator program with Techstars, a global investment business firm.
-Fort Worth and Tarrant County are both allocating $2.4 million for the project.
-Equity investments into the startup companies will be made by HSC and Goff Capital to total nearly $10 million for the project over three years.

-Ten early startup companies focused on driving innovation in human movement are participating in the Accelerator's 3-month program.
-The companies are matched with mentors and undergo a rigorous program that prepare them for Demo Day, where startups present their newly curated pitches to venture capitalists, angel investors, foundations and family offices.